Roll20/roll20-api-scripts/ConditionTracker/DEVELOPERS.md

 When adding or editing translations:

 1. If the locale is incomplete, run `npm run sync-locales` first.
 Use `npm run regenerate-locales` when you want every string refreshed, or target one locale with `-- --locale=<code>` or a positional locale argument.
+Add `-- --yes` if you need to skip the confirmation prompt.
 2. Update the relevant file under `src/locales/locale/`.
 3. Keep translation keys aligned with `src/locales/locale/en-US.js`, which is the fallback when a key is missing.
 4. For incorrect translated output, edit the matching section: